maqamylee0/hngx_slack_profile_1/README.md

  ```
 2. Get dependencies.
     - the url_launcher package to open the link in the broswer!
-    - the flutter_inappview package to open browser within the app.
+    - the flutter_inappwebview package to open browser within the app.
 ```
 flutter pub get
 ```